No getting lost at Smithsonian with app

 With nearly 20 museums, galleries and the National Zoo, the Smithsonian Institution in Washington, D.C. can be a daunting experience, but new maps on an app may make it less confusing and easier for visitors to maneuver.

-After collaborating with Google Inc (GOOG.O), the Smithsonian - the world's largest museum and research complex - has this week released new data to help its millions of annual visitors explore the interior of its many buildings.
+After collaborating with Google Inc, the Smithsonian - the world's largest museum and research complex - has this week released new data to help its millions of annual visitors explore the interior of its many buildings.

 "An increasing number of our visitors now turn to their mobile devices and familiar applications to help them find their way and get information about the Smithsonian," Nancy Proctor, head of mobile strategy and initiatives at the Smithsonian Institution, said in a statement.